Milton H. Biow: Personal life

 Biow was a founder of the National Conference of Christians and Jews and was active with the United Jewish Appeal, the United Hospital Fund and the Muscular Dystrophy Association.
-He was married to Sophie (née Taub) Biow (1895-1943); they had two children, Richard Biow (married to Chinese translator and writer Adet Lin, daughter of Lin Yutang) and Patricia Biow Broderick (married to actor James Broderick).
+He was married to Sophie (née Taub) Biow (1895-1943); they had two children, Richard Biow (married to Chinese translator and writer Adet Lin, daughter of Lin Yutang) and Patricia Broderick (married to actor James Broderick).
 Through his daughter Patricia, he is the grandfather of actor Matthew Broderick.
 He was a member of the Reform synagogue Temple Emanu-El in Manhattan.